Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Results: simulated spectra and light curves

 The lower panels of \figu{time_integrated_spectra} show the spectral index of the photon flux.
-The dashed lines show the synchrotron predictions for the fast-cooling ($ - 2/3 $) and slow cooling low-energy slope ($ - 3/2$) below the spectral peak, in addition to the high-energy spectral index ($ - 2.25 $) corresponding to $p = 2.5$.
-We compare these results with the different slopes discussed in Section~\ref{sec:shape_theo_predic} and find that inverse Compton scatterings in the Klein-Nishina regime affect the low-energy slope $\alpha$: in that case values of $\alpha$ up to --1 can be achieved (\citealt{Daigne:2010fb}).
+The dashed lines show the synchrotron predictions for the fast-cooling ($ - 2/3 $) and slow-cooling low-energy slope ($ - 3/2$) below the spectral peak, in addition to the high-energy spectral index ($ - 2.25 $) corresponding to $p = 2.5$.
+We find that inverse Compton scatterings in the Klein-Nishina regime affect the low-energy slope $\alpha$: in that case values of $\alpha$ up to --1 can be achieved (\citealt{Daigne:2010fb}); for a detailed discussion of the theoretical predictions of the photon spectral shape see Appendix~\ref{sec:shape_theo_predic}.
 This systematic effect on $\alpha$ is common to all benchmark scenarios.
 As a consequence, $\alpha$ may be used to draw (more robust) conclusions on the magnetic field strength/ the equipartition parameter $\epsilon_B$ in this framework.
 As the spectral slope changes as a function of energy, the fit energy range will have a large impact on the fit result -- an effect which should be taken into account when comparing these predictions to observed data.